Dyson V11 Outsize Review

 Dyson V11 Torque Drive and Outsize side by side

-Unfortunately, the increase in size also means a lot of added weight.
+Unfortunately, the increase in size also adds significant weight.

-One issue with traditionally designed cordless stick vacuums with the motor and handle on top is the handle weight – the Outsize tips the scales at 4.85 pounds, which wears on your arm during extended use.
+One issue with traditionally designed cordless stick vacuums with the motor and handle on top is the handle weight—the Outsize tips the scales at 4.85 pounds, which can wear on your arm during extended use.

 Usability and Interface